Tanjung Barat: 18th-century

-Tandjong West was located on the west side of the upper Ciliwung (the vast area between Jalan Poltangan Raya, Jalan Raya Pasar Minggu, Jakarta Outer Ring Road and the Ciliwung).
+Tandjong West is located on the west side of the upper Ciliwung (the vast area between Jalan Poltangan Raya, Jalan Raya Pasar Minggu, Jakarta Outer Ring Road and the Ciliwung).
 The first recorded owner of the estate was Jan Andries Duurkoop, who bought the estate from an anonymous previous owner between 1760 and 1780.
 At this time, Duurkoop commissioned Johannes Rach to make a drawing of Landhuis Tandjong West.
-The manor house features a 25 meter high tower gate in Baroque style.
+The manor house features a 25-meter high tower gate in Baroque style.
 The country house features a vast garden and a main building.
 The main building consists of a main house flanked with detached smaller wings, probably for guest houses - a typical Old Indies feature.

-Duurkoop utilized the estate as a farmland where he kept about 5 thousand cattle producing milk and meat for the Company in forted Batavia.
+Duurkoop utilized the estate as a farmland, where he kept about 5 thousand cattle producing milk and meat for the company in forted Batavia.
 It was recorded that transport to Batavia downstream took about 6 hours, while upstream from Batavia it took around two days.
 At this time, the estate was nicknamed Oostvriesland, after the historic milk-producing region in northern Europe.
 Tandjong West was located in close proximity with another – more notable – country house, the Tandjong Oost or the Groeneveld, about 600 meter to the east of Tandjong West on the other side of the Ciliwung.

 The land was noted for being unsuitable for producing crops, the reason why it was utilized for rearing livestock.

 Duurkoop died in 1792 and may have been buried in the estate Tandjong West.
 The fate of the manor house was unclear.
 His wife Johanna Adriana Christina Duurkoop remarried with Conraag Johnas and moved to Japan for a military duty.
 The couple returned to Batavia later.
 Conraag died in 1803.
 The estate Tandjong West was inherited to the descendant of Johanna Adriana Christina in 1838.